SamYStudiO/RxPicasso/README.md

                 }

                 if( targetState instanceof TargetState.BitmapLoaded ) {
-                    // do something with targetState.bitmap or state.from
+                    // do something with targetState.bitmap or targetState.from
                 }
             }